arianned/the-journey/courses/CS50x - Intro to Computer Science/Week 2 - Notes.md

 truthtable[9] = true;
 ```

 When declaring and initialising an array simultaneously, there is a special syntax that you can use to fill up the array with its starting values.
+The instantiation syntax below does exacty the same thing in one line, that the individual element syntax take many more to do:

 ```
 // instantition syntax